-Tips for the Prevention and Treatment of Stretching in Cannabis Growth
+Prevention and Treatment of Stretching in Cannabis Plants

 Growing marijuana plants indoors presents a whole plethora of potential benefits.
 It gives you the freedom to cultivate strains and plants that would never thrive outdoors.
 It gives you the chance to learn about the fundamentals of plant growth, and offers you finely tuned control over those same fundamentals.
 You are the one in charge of the amount of nutrients, water, and light your plants receive.
 Plus, it gives you a hobby that doesn’t involve sitting in front of a television screen or computer monitor, a rarity in today’s world of intense media addiction.

 There are some drawbacks to indoor growing, of course.
 It requires a lot of electricity.
 You’ll be producing a lot of extra heat, noise, and some really potent smells.
 That’s not even taking space into consideration.
 Do plenty of research before you begin— you want to know what you’re getting into.
 One of the most common issues with indoor cultivation is watching your plant grow and grow, stretching up and out and eating up all the space in your grow room.
 For the most part, this is unavoidable, but there are a couple steps you can take to help minimize the stretching.

 To maximize the space you’re using, you’ll want to keep your plants as dense and bushy as possible.
 This can be accomplished through two different practices.
 You’ll want to both minimize the distance between nodes and also promote lateral growth.
 The distance between the nodes essentially just means the distance between the base of the leaf stems on a plant.
 The greater the distance between the leaves, the more slender and spindly a plant will appear.
 Make sure to download my free marijuana grow bible at this link and grow like a pro!